Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed is a simple way to improve end-to-end access to medical procedures and products for brain and neurological conditions.
+At Medneed, we are building a simple way for users to discover better procedures and products for brain and neurological health.

-We are on a mission to make it easier for users to pay and have access to the medical care they need, when and where they need it.
+We are on a mission to make it easier for more people to have access to the medical care they need, when and where they need it at more affordable costs.

-We are building a service network of certified professionals and verified vendors to improve the quality medical care in communities.
+We are bring together a service network of certified professionals and verified vendors to improve the quality medical care for individuals and communities.

 Consider a neurological condition like a stroke.
-Getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the community.
+Getting the right medical care sooner can make a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the community.

 ![Support patient](/images/illustrations/doc-pharm.png)